 We use some personal information to provide and manage services effectively.
 We do not share personal information unless it is necessary, lawful and appropriate to do so in the circumstances.

 We will always try and tell you how and why the information will be used.
 For some of our services, we need to collect personal information so that we can get in touch with you or provide the service.

 We may need to use personal information about you to:

 - Provide services to you, such as access to sports facilities; operate and administer our membership schemes and programmes

-- Communicate with you about the services we provide, facilitating transactions with third party providers.
+- Communicate with you about services we and/or third party providers provide

 - Check and improve the quality of our services, products and programmes and to help with research and planning new services and programmes, such as by consulting, informing and gauging your opinion.